|Currently there are no public meetings scheduled for this project.|

 IGA #/Contract #: 50-8A02-2-00275, FCD88010, FCD86023, FCD87027, FCD87028, FCD88005, FCD88006, FCD93010.

 The project was completed in 1989.
-A low flow channel has been designed for a segment from Germann Road to Williams Field Road, and this is awaiting construction funding.
+A low flow channel has been designed for a segment from Germann Road to Williams Field Road (Power Road), and the related construction is subject to the availabilty of funding.